-Ever since I tasted this vinaigrette at a Brazilian restaurant, there is really no other dressing I prefer on my salad.
-It’s super light, adds lots of color and texture, as well as an extra punch of veggies!
+Ever since I tasted this vinaigrette at a Brazilian restaurant set amongst the other salad dressings, I was hooked.
+It’s super light, adds lots of color and texture, as well as basically an extra two servings of veggies.
+I love using Brazilian Vinaigrette to top a green salad with avocado and plenty of sliced hearts of palm!
 I use this vinaigrette just as a salad dressing, but in Brazil it’s typically eaten on its own, as a side dish along with rice, beans, and cuts of freshly grilled meat right off the churrasqueira.

 - ½ each of yellow, green, orange bell pepper, diced (or any color combo you want)